The Instructors ~

 A Clinical Herbalist, Clinical Nutritionist, and resident of Nevada County since her teens, Heather Luna is a graduate of the John Woolman School, the Rocky Mountain Center for Botanical Studies, and the North American Institute of Medical Herbalism.
 She will be sharing teachings of the plants from a Vitalist perspective and how to apply them in healing practice rooted in Earth Centered Traditions...(read more)

-Classes are held inside the gardens at Bluebird Farm, 11153 Cement Hill Road in Nevada City, located just two miles from downtown.
-There is parking at Bluebird Farm.
+Classes are held inside the gardens at Bluebird Farm which is located just two miles from downtown.
+There is parking at Bluebird Farm, but if you can carpool, please do so.
 Please enter the driveway slowly.
 You will see the fenced garden area to your right.
 Do NOT park in front of the garden!
-Stay on the main drive way and turn into the first parking area on the left.
-In rainy weather we will meet at our school classroom in downtown Nevada City.
+Stay on the main driveway and turn into the first parking area on the left.

 How to prepare for class